abhinandan1999/researchpilot/README.md

 # real.
 To use OpenAI instead, set LLM_PROVIDER=openai and OPENAI_API_KEY.
 # Langfuse keys are optional either way (for tracing).

+# 3. If using Ollama: it does NOT start automatically, and this needs to
+#    be running every session, not just once at install time.
+curl -sS http://localhost:11434/api/version || ollama serve &

-# 3. Verify your LLM provider + Langfuse actually work before relying on them
+# 4. Verify your LLM provider + Langfuse actually work before relying on them
 uv run python scripts/check_keys.py

-# 4. Start the backend — terminal 1
+# 5. Start the backend — terminal 1
 uv run uvicorn backend.app.main:app --reload --port 8000

-# 5. Start the frontend — terminal 2 (backend must already be running)
+# 6. Start the frontend — terminal 2 (backend must already be running)
 uv run streamlit run frontend/app.py --server.port 8501
 ```